Nike-Inc/backstopper/USER_GUIDE.md

 Backstopper provides a set of libraries to make this process easy and replicable regardless of what framework your API is running in.

 Furthermore it integrates seamlessly with the JSR 303 (a.k.a.
-Bean Validation) specification - the standard Java method for validating objects.
+Bean Validation) specification - the standard Java system for validating objects.
 JSR 303 Bean Validation is generally easy to use, easy to understand, and is widely integrated into a variety of frameworks (or you can use it independently in a standalone way).
 You get to see the validation constraints in the model objects themselves without it getting in the way, and it's easy to create new constraint